Reading to Kids: The “Million-Word Gap”

 I know we are busy as parents and it’s hard to budget that time.
-I can tell you what works for me as a parent.
-We started reading to our daughter when she was around 9 months old.
-We read as many books as possible until she finished her night time bottle.
+I can tell you what works for me.
+We started reading to our daughter when she was around 9-months-old, and we read as many books as possible until she finished her night time bottle.
 We still read to her before she goes to bed.
 She now picks her books, which makes it more fun for her.

 Start incorporating reading into your night time routine!
 Kids thrive on routines and will eventually get the hang of it.
 Pick books or topics that you know they are interested in reading.